JvanKatwijk/dab-cmdline/README.md

 The main program is responsible for ensuring that something is available to deliver input samples and something is available for handling the output.

 THE EXAMPLES ARE NOT INTENDED TO BE FULL SOLUTIONS, BUT MERELY THERE TO GIVE YOU AN IDEA HOW TO USE THE LIBRARY OR ITS SOURCES.
+FEEL FREE TO ADAPT OR CORRECT.

-Invocation of the example programs, with some parameters specified, is somthing like
+Invocation of the example programs, with some parameters specified, is something like

 	dab-sdrplay-x -M 1 -B "BAND III" -C 12C -P "Radio 4" -G 80 -A default